The investing strategy has stood the test of time and counts the loving investing wizard as among its champions

 Value vs Growth Investing

 Value and growth are two styles of investing, with both aiming to track down different characteristics of a stock.

-Value investors seek out stocks which are undervalued in the market, whereas growth investors go for stocks that offer strong growth prospects in the earnings, and are often already popular.
+Value investors seek out stocks that are undervalued in the market, whereas growth investors go for stocks that offer strong growth prospects in the earnings, and are often already popular.

-Categorisation helps investors understand the nature of the stocks.
-So, value stocks can be referred to as those stocks which generally have low PE and PB ratios, pay consistent dividends and are in cyclical downturn.
+Categorization helps investors understand the nature of the stocks.
+So, value stocks can be referred to as those stocks which generally have low PE and PB ratios, pay consistent dividends, and are in a cyclical downturn.

-While growth stocks refers to those stocks which have high PE and PB ratios.
-Being high-performing companies they have above-average net income growth, and are already on the radar of most investors.
+While growth stocks refer to those stocks which have high PE and PB ratios.
+Being high-performing companies they have above-average net income growth and are already on the radar of most investors.

 The debate on whether value or growth stocks perform better is an unending one.
 But as BAML recently pointed out, value investing is doing better in the current scenario.

 Billionaire investor Buffett has always been a champion of value investing.
 He is known to eschew market trends and instead, deep-dive into the valuation of companies with the aim of finding out the ones with good fundamentals trading cheaper than their worth.
 His value-investing formula anecdotally can be summarised as “Buying quality businesses at reasonable prices”.